philipLutz/hang-lab/README.md

 https://evening-wave-56565.herokuapp.com/

-If you do not want to create your own account, you can use:
+If you do not want to create your own account, you can use an example account that has the username of "TestUser1" with the password "1234512345".
+This account is prefilled with typical hangboard workout information and is an easy way to see how the application is used.

-    Username = TestUser1

-    Password = 1234512345

 ## Technology